Drupada: Early life and family

 According to the Mahabharata, Drupada is the son of Prishata, the king of Panchala Kingdom and his birth name was Yajnasena.
 Some Puranic scriptures provide a contradictory genealogy, according to which Drupada is the son of Somaka and Prishata is Somaka’s great grandfather.

 Drupada's early life is narrated in the Adi Parva of the epic, according to which he goes to the hermitage of the sage Bharadvaja for education and befriends Drona, his classmate and Bhardwaja's son.
 Drupada assures Drona that once he becomes the king, he would share half of his kingdom with Drona.
-After completing his education, Drupada returns to Panchala.
+After completing his education, Drupada returns to Panchala and becomes its king after Prishata's death.